chorim/LocalSaveDataKit/README.md

 # LocalSaveDataKit
-A simply local data save / load for web
+A simply local data save / load for legacy web

 ## Summary
 Keep user input data when refresh or page movement.